jasonshyang/jasonshyang.github.io/_posts/2024-11-27-build-a-chip-8-emulator-in-rust.md

 categories: [Project]
 tags: [rust, emulator]
 ---
 In this article, I'll walk you through the design and implementation of my Chip8 emulator written in Rust.
-Chip8 is an interpreted programming language developed in the 1970s for an early 8-bit microprocessor, and building an emulator for it can be a fun and insightful project.
-By the end of this article, you should have a good understanding of how the emulator is structured and how each part works together.

 ---

 ## Overview

-The Chip8 emulator that I built is designed to run Chip8 programs, or "ROMs," on modern hardware.
-The emulator processes the binary instructions of a Chip8 program, updates the state of the virtual machine (VM), and renders the output to a display.
-It also handles input from the user, such as keyboard presses.
+Chip8 is an interpreted programming language developed in the 1970s for an early 8-bit microprocessor.
+This emulator is designed to run Chip8 programs ("ROMs") on modern hardwares, it does this by processing the binary instructions of a Chip8 program, updates the state of the virtual machine (VM), and renders the output to a display (using `ratatui`).

 ---